Institute of FAME, Inc.

 The Institute of FAME's research in this area began with Washington, Rehman & Lee (2022, Journal of Risk and Financial Management) — one of the few empirical studies of UK regulatory-sandbox effects on digital-bank performance.
 The paper has accumulated substantial downstream citation, including at tier-1 European universities and in journals influencing subsequent policy discussion.
 The institute's forthcoming third paper in this program extends the analytical framework to the available U.S.-state sandbox programs.

-The issue area's research questions span: under what design conditions do regulatory sandboxes produce measurable post-graduation firm-performance effects; what do the consumer-protection complaint trajectories during sandbox tenure tell us about the consumer-protection-learning thesis; how do U.S.-state sandbox programs compare to the UK FCA's; and what specific design recommendations follow from the empirical record for federal-level U.S. policy proposals.
+The issue area's research questions span: how sandbox participation affects FinTech-firm performance and which firms it helps or harms; how U.S.-state sandbox programs compare to the UK FCA's; and what specific design recommendations follow from the empirical record for federal-level U.S. policy proposals.

 Evidence base